Uncategorized

 Auroom Nativa in Alder

 Alder wood is also versatile in its finish options.
 It can be thermally modified for improved durability and stability or used in its natural state, showcasing its innate beauty.
-Both options offer their unique benefits, and the choice between them would depend on individual preferences and specific sauna requirements.

 You can buy alder sauna wood from us at SaunaMarketplace.com.
 We sell a variety of dimensional lumber and profiles like 1×4 tongue and groove, modern vertical step cladding, and various bench and backrest sizes.
 Alder is also available on several Auroom Saunas for sale here.